johnBartos/VisualServiceMonitor/README.md

 ![alt tag](http://i.imgur.com/KzwPFD2.gif)

--Functions by invoking get-service on a background job, which generates an event consumed by the console
+-Invokes get-service on a background job, which generates an event consumed by the console

--The monitor can handle any number of services up to the vertical buffer size of the screen
+-Can handle any number of services up to the vertical buffer size of the screen

 -Supports dynamic resizing triggered by adding or removing service